salaboy/from-monolith-to-k8s/kind/README.md

 ## Other options

-If you don't want to create a Helm release, which gets created when you run `helm install` you can use Helm to produce the all YAML files of your application's services by running `helm template`.
+If you don't want to create a Helm release, which gets created when you run `helm install` you can use Helm to produce the all YAML files of your application's services by running `helm template .`.